giordano/AstroLib.jl/docs/utils.rst

 ''''''''

 -  ``date`` (optional): the date in UTC standard, of ``DateTime`` type.
    If omitted, defaults to the current UTC time.
+It can be either a single date or an array of dates.
+When it is a single date, it can be a ``DateTime`` type or anything that can be converted to that type.
+   If you are providing an array of dates, they can be of type ``DateTime``, ``Date``, or an ``AbstractString`` that can be directly converted to ``DateTime``.
+Note that you must provide homogeneous arrays, you cannot mix element with different types.
 -  ``old`` (optional boolean keyword): see below.
 -  ``timetag`` (optional boolean keyword): see below.